 Interview with Mike Berkley, L.Ac, FABORM

-Founder and director of The Berkley Center for Reproductive Wellness, Mike Berkley is licensed and Board Certified in Acupuncture in New York State and certified in Chinese herbology by the National Certification Commission for Acupuncture and Oriental Medicine.
+Founder & director of The Berkley Center for Reproductive Wellness, Mike Berkley is licensed & Board Certified in Acupuncture in New York State and certified in Chinese herbology by the National Certification Commission for Acupuncture and Oriental Medicine (NCCAOM).
 Mike graduated from The Pacific College of Oriental Medicine in New York in 1996, and he has been treating reproductive disorders since then.
 Mike is the first acupuncturist/herbalist in the United States to work exclusively in the field of reproductive medicine.

 Welcome to the Acupuncturist of the Month Interview, Mike!
 We are excited to have you.

 Thank you so much for having me.
 Im thrilled to be here.

 So, how long have you been practicing acupuncture for?

 What inspired you to become an acupuncturist?

 I had studied martial arts with a great fighter and a great healer.
 After ten years of training he said to me “Mike, I’ve spent ten years teaching you how to fight, now you must learn how to heal.”

 About how many couples have you helped to conceive through your acupuncture treatments?